StreakyFly/FlappyBirdPlus/README.md

  - fired bullet positions (only bullets they fired)

 Output:
- - rotation (of the enemy/gun) - must be limited to a certain change per frame
+ - rotation - rotate up or down
  - fire or not

 The agent should be rewarded when their bullet hits the player, and penalized when it hits them or another enemy.